dschoen24/SQL-Employee-Database/README.md

-# sql-challenge

-SQL - EMPLOYEE DATABASE: A MYSTERY IN TWO PARTS
+# SQL - EMPLOYEE DATABASE: A MYSTERY IN TWO PARTS

 **Data Modeling**